doujiang24/lua-resty-kafka/README.md

 An optional options table can be specified.
 The following options are as follows:

-producer config & socket_config as producer module
+producer config & socket_config same as producer module

 buffer config